reduct/assembler/README.md

 ### options.fallback
 Type: `Object`

-An optional map of matchers and functions that are executed, if the desired component is not listed in the `componentIndex`.
+An optional map of matchers and functions that are executed.

+Usefull for asynchronous loading of Components - If the desired component is not listed in the `componentIndex` at the moment of the `.parse()`, the matching fallback Constructor will be applied.

 Keys are evaluated as wildcarded component keys, which are matched against the component key of each `HTML Element` in question.